Matrix estimation by Universal Singular Value Thresholding: Applications

-where $C$ is a constant that depends only on our choice of $\eta$. \end{thm} Note that estimating the stochastic blockmodel is a special case of low rank matrix estimation with noise.
+Note that estimating the stochastic blockmodel is a special case of low rank matrix estimation with noise.
 It is not difficult to prove that the estimation problem is impossible when $k$ is of the same order as $n$.
 We will not bother to write down a formal proof.